hermansb/SentimentAnalysis/readme.md

 In order to run the sample, you'll need to paste in your own API keys from Twitter.

-* Go to https://dev.twitter.com/apps, create a new app, generate an API key and an access token.
+* Go to <a href="https://apps.twitter.com/apps/" target="_blank">Twitter Developer Page here</a>, create a new app, generate an API key and an access token.
 * Edit the app.js file, replace the consumer_key and consumer_secret with your application key and secret.
 * Replace the access_token_key and access_token_secret with your access token and access token secret from Twitter.